stlab/better-code/better-code/src/chapter-2-contracts.md

 mean that its type's invariants are satisfied.

-For example, this type's public interface is like an array of pairs, but it stores elements of those pairs separate arrays.[^array-pairs]
+For example, this type's public interface is like an array of pairs, but it stores elements of those pairs in separate arrays.[^array-pairs]

 [^array-pairs]: You might want to use a type like this one to store